 There was something dark, sad, and very confused lurking there.
 Perhaps a heartbroken Anne.
 Perhaps something more sinister.

 For the most part, Loftus Hall has been turned into a tourist stop, a fun-house, a place to go, especially near Halloween season.
 They even have a concert venue on the grounds.
 Because of all of the human activity, it's hard to tell how haunted the location is.

 Actors in ghostly mode inside the haunted Loftus Hall in Co Wexford (Credit: Independent.IE’s “Travel Ireland”)

 There is a definite activity in Anne’s room.
 It is the residue of a troubled soul and a broken spirit.
 There is a darkness that can be found in places of madness and depression.
 Does that make it Ireland’s Most Haunted?
 This may be worth a visit should you find yourself on the Hook Peninsula of southern Ireland.

 Phantom captured on a tourist’s Photo (Could this be Annie?)
 (Credit: History Goes Bump In the Night)

 You can find out more about Loftus Hall and watch the Travel Channel’s Ghost Adventures as they investigate the building.
-Their findings were much more dramatic than mine, but they were there overnight.
-My visit was during the day.

 Ghost Adventures in Loftus Hall (Credit: Travel Channel’s Ghost Adventures)